 622.05.01 PAYMENT

-The accepted quantity of CONSTRUCTION SURVEYING will be paid for at the contract unit price per lump sum and shall include all materials, equipment and labor, including, but not limited to, construction staking, as-built drawings and all other incidentals necessary to complete this work as described herein.
+The accepted quantity of CONSTRUCTION SURVEYING will be paid for at the contract unit price per lump sum and shall include all materials, equipment and labor, including, but not limited to, construction staking; protection or adjustment of existing monuments; as-built drawings and all other incidentals necessary to complete this work as described herein.

+The accepted quantity of CONSTRUCT TYPE I SURVEY MONUMENT will be paid for at the contract unit price of each and shall include all materials, equipment and labor including, but not limited to, installation of concrete monument, drain backfill, concrete collar, monument assembly, reinforcement and rebar, coordination with Engineer and all other incidentals necessary to complete this work as described herein.

+The accepted quantity of CONSTRUCT TYPE II-B SURVEY MONUMENT will be paid for at the contract unit price of each and shall include all materials, equipment and labor including, but not limited to, installation of concrete monument, aggregate base backfill, reinforcement and rebar, coordination with Engineer and all other incidentals necessary to complete this work as described herein.

 Unless otherwise provided in these Special Provisions, no payment will be made for monumentation surveys or installed/exposed utility final location surveys.
 These services are to be provided by the Engineer.